 Few albums have had as much of a cultural impact on heavy metal as Korn’s 1998 record Follow The Leader.
-The band’s third full-length release, Follow The Leader saw a perfect refinement of Korn’s unique sound, merging the raw angst of their self-titled debut and the more arch, pointed sound of their sophomore album Life Is Peachy.
+The band’s third full-length release, Follow The Leader saw a perfect refinement of their unique sound, merging the raw angst of 1994’s self-titled debut and the more arch, pointed sound of their sophomore album Life Is Peachy.
 That, combined the the world-conquering videos for singles Got The Life and Freak On A Leash, made it a smash hit that redefined what metal could be, and how far it could go.

 Dez Fafara, Devildriver